luiarthur/padawan/_drafts/model.md

 regression model.

-We will obtain $\hat{\mathbf{Z}}$ for the entire dataset then train our logistic regression model using leave one out cross validation and compuite AUC.
+We will obtain $\hat{\mathbf{Z}}$ for the entire dataset then train our logistic regression model using leave one out cross-validation and compute AUC.

 ---